ankitpatle/eagle_library_dspic33ev256gm102/README.md

 This is an eagle library for dspic33ev256gm102 dsc microcontroller from pic.
-Only available for dip28 package.
+Only for dip28 package.